 Gene Hackman Is The Best Actor Ever

-Between 1964 and 2004, there wasn't a more reliably excellent film actor in the industry.
+Between 1964 and 2004, there wasn't a more reliably excellent actor in the film industry than Gene Hackman.
 He'd knock out two or three (or more!) movies a year, and even when they were dire propositions — like the Kryptonite-ridden "Superman IV: The Quest for Peace" or Bob Clark's laugh-free buddy-cop comedy "Loose Cannons" — you knew Hackman would be present and compelling.
 He also never went too long between watchable films, so the charge that he was phoning it in (which was also leveled at his prolific contemporary Michael Caine) never made sense.

-Hackman was — and, oh, how I hate to refer to this still-very-alive master's career in the past tense — a true working actor.
+Hackman was a true working actor.
 He was grateful for the gigs and took them eagerly.
 He knew what it was to not only struggle but to be told there is no future in this business because you flat-out stink.
 Hackman heard this from his instructors at the Pasadena Playhouse in the 1950s (as did his friends Dustin Hoffman and Robert Duvall, which says nothing complimentary about the company's leadership during that era), and used this as fuel to prove them embarrassingly wrong.

 Hackman was so good, so immediately (he received his first Academy Award nomination for Best Supporting Actor a mere three years after his big-screen debut in Robert Rossen's underrated "Lilith"), and so comfortable onscreen that he became a mainstay.
 He played his share of eccentrics, but there was nothing sweaty about his portrayals.

-And it's only now that he's been retired to Key West for almost 20 years that we realize how rare of a talent he was.
+And it's only now that he's gone for good, having passed away at the age of 95 after retiring from acting 21 years ago, that we realize how rare of a talent he was.

 The breakout role